jhpyle/docassemble/_docs/security.md

 place to prevent code injection, but more work could be done to harden **docassemble** against such threats.

-The option of logging in with Google and Facebook is provided for convenience, but you may wish to turn it off because the encryption of interview answers on the server is less effective when users log in without a password.
-This is because the password is typically used as the encryption key, which is advantageous because it is not stored anywhere on the server; the user remembers it and it is stored in a cookie in the user's browser.
-When users log in with Google or Facebook, however, there is no such key available.
+The options for allowing users to log in with Google, Facebook, Twitter, Azure, and mobile phone numbers are provided for convenience, but you may wish not to enable these features because the encryption of interview answers on the server is less effective when users log in without a password.
+This is because the password is used as the encryption key, which is advantageous because it is not stored anywhere on the server; the user remembers it and it is stored in a cookie in the user's browser.
+When users log in with something other than a password, however, there is no such key available.
 As a result, the key for encrypting user answers on the server is constructed based on information that is stored on the server.
-As a result, an intruder with access to the server could reverse-engineer the encrpytion key for an interview belonging to a user who logs in with Google or Facebook.
+As a result, an intruder with access to the server could reverse-engineer the encrpytion key for an interview belonging to a user who logs in with something other than a password.

 On [Docker], **docassemble** installs [npm] from a [different source] because [npm] is missing from [Debian stretch] due to unresolved